Photo-art by Steve Wing

 Not then, not after.
 She may not even remember any of it!
-After this news I really start to believe that I am out of the woods.
+After this news I really start to believe I am out of the woods.
 Cancer gone!

 Then in November it comes back, it closes ranks as if nothing happened, as if it was just as easy as slipping into terminal wreckage on a highway.
 As if it was always there, in hidden, oppressive numbers.

 I go back for more therapy.
 Daughter is away on her Hawaiian trip, but when she comes back, I delay to tell her.
 Just another week or two—it won't make any difference if I get worse, but if I get better the whole episode could go unmentioned.
-Christmas is approaching (the Christmas frenzy, my Daughter calls the season), and I find out that I now get misty whenever I see one of those ads they run during the Holiday count-down.
+Christmas is approaching (the Christmas frenzy, my daughter calls the season), and I find out I now get misty whenever I see one of those ads they run during the Holiday count-down.
 You know, those warm candlelight glowing—grandma in her chair— kids crawling under the tree ads.

 It's snowing and crows on maple-trees in my window are screaming in their all out, jerk-your-body-forward kind of way.
 Like memento mori,those crows.
 Or rather, memento de numeri.